pie-framework/pie-player-components/readme.md

 # Pie Player Components

 > STATUS - Pre-Alpha, this is a work in progress.
 Apis may change.

-This package provides Web Components for using PIE Framework content.
+This package provides Custom Html Elements for using PIE Framework content.

 It provides [pie-player](src/components/pie-player/readme.md)